TORS Investigators – Team 3

-Craig Malloy, M.D., is a Professor of Internal Medicine and Cardiology who directs an NIH Resource Center to develop novel NMR methods for the analysis of metabolism in mice and humans.
+Craig Malloy, M.D., Professor of Internal Medicine and Cardiology, directs an NIH Resource Center to develop novel NMR methods for the analysis of metabolism in mice and humans.
 He was the first investigator to use deuterium NMR to make metabolic measurements in vivo.

-Shawn Burgess, Ph.D., is an Assistant Professor of Radiology who developed methods at UTSW to use deuterium and carbon-13 NMR for in vivo measurement of gluconeogenesis.
+Shawn Burgess, Ph.D., an Associate Professor inthe Advanced Imaging Research Center and Pharmacology, developed methods at UT Southwestern to use deuterium and carbon-13 NMR for in vivo measurement of gluconeogenesis.

 Robert D. Phair, Ph.D., Founder, Chief Scientific Officer, Integrative BioInformatics, Inc., Los Altos, Calif.